 The “Adverse Childhood Experiences in Kentucky” section of the 2018 America’s Health Rankings report published by the United Health Foundation lists examples of common ACEs:

 Find resources and information from our trusted specialists to keep your family safe and to prevent injuries.

 There are effective strategies to build resiliency in children and improve their lives.
 According to the Center on the Developing Child at Harvard University, the presence of one reliable, nurturing adult in a child’s life can make all the difference.
 That nurturing adult can ensure a child’s well-being and buffer against the negative effects of trauma.

 Kentucky Strengthening Families, a statewide initiative focused on improving outcomes for children and families, identifies several protective factors to support thriving families:

-Dr. Frazier is a pediatrician at Norton Children’s Medical Associates – Broadway and medical director of Norton Children’s Prevention & Wellness.
+Dr. Frazier is a pediatrician at Norton Children’s Medical Group – Broadway and medical director of Norton Children’s Prevention & Wellness.